Legal Expertise Helping with the Emancipation of Minors

 Petitioning the juvenile court for a decree of emancipation can be a daunting task for a minor to undertake successfully.
 This is why we recommend getting assistance from one of our Las Vegas Emancipation Attorneys before filing any documents with the court.

-The family law divorce attorneys at Mills & Anderson have hands on experience dealing with minors seeking emancipation in Las Vegas, Boulder City, Mesquite, and other cities in the Clark County, Nevada area.
+The attorneys at Mills & Anderson have hands-on experience dealing with minors seeking emancipation in Las Vegas, Boulder City, Mesquite, and other cities in the Clark County, Nevada area.
 Contact us at (702) 386-0030 to discuss your petition with our team.